Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 Changing permalinks not monitoring your 404 Hits

-Mostly new blogs when start publishing keeps on changing permalinks and do not monitor the 404 hits, or maintain a 404 page, this could lead with slow indexing as when a visitor browses through the indexed URL, and he is directed to a blank 404 page it makes the worst user experience.
+Most new blogs when start publishing keeps on changing permalinks and do not monitor the 404 hits, or maintain a 404 page, this could lead to slow indexing as when a visitor browses through the indexed URL, he is directed to a blank 404 page it makes the worst user experience.

 No Interaction with your blog users on comments

 When someone comments on your blog, and you do not reply to them at all, it sounds insulting, Quite similar to inviting someone to talk and not responding to them.